Filing a patent application

 Perhaps you want to extend protection for your invention to other countries.
 When an application to the European Patent Office (EPO) is submitted and processed, the invention is examined for novelty — and will be rejected if it doesn’t meet the requirement.

-We recommend strongly that you determine the novelty of your invention first.
-If you have applied for a patent, you can have us conduct a Prior Art Search for Swiss Patent Application.
-Novelty is also examined for in the European and PCT procedures. - The material examination for a patent application usually takes place 3-4 years after the application has been filed.
-In the meantime, i.e., 18 months after the filing date (or, if applicable, the priority date), the patent application is electronically published at www.swissreg.ch.
-If any weaknesses have been discovered in the patent application, you must rectify them (e.g., revise the technical claims) without, however, going beyond the content of the original documents submitted.
+• The material examination of a patent application usually takes place 3-4 years after the application has been filed.
+In the meantime, i.e. 18 months after the filing date (or, if applicable, the priority date), the patent application is published electronically on www.swissreg.ch.
+If any weaknesses have been discovered in the patent application, you must rectify them (e.g. revise the technical claims) without, however, going beyond the content of the original documents submitted.
 If all deficiencies have been corrected, the patent is granted.

 Further information